AverageHelper/AverageHelper.github.io/_tabs/about.md

 I have written in Java.
 I think Java is brilliant, but I like Swift better.
 TypeScript is even preferrable.
 (I may be biased, but JetBrains IDEs feel like bloated messes compared to VSCode.)

-I love writing with parenthesis.
+I love using parenthesis in writing.
 (I don't know why.)

 I'm a huge fan of open-source software.
 Feel free to check out my [GitHub](https://github.com/AverageHelper), poke around, fork and play around with what you find there!